hoytech/update-immutable/README.md

 ## Description

-This is a re-implementation of [react's update function](https://facebook.github.io/react/docs/update.html) with the following differences:
+This is a mostly-compatible re-implementation of [react's update function](https://facebook.github.io/react/docs/update.html).

 ## Usage (ES6)